SASO and SABER Certification for China Electronics: How It Works

 - For wireless products, the CST radio type-approval reference

 The single most common cause of delay we see is a factory handing over an internal lab report or a report from a non-accredited lab.
 The Conformity Assessment Body rejects it, and the importer is stuck.
 Before you pay the balance on an order, confirm the IEC report is from an ILAC-accredited laboratory and that the model number on the report matches the production unit exactly.
+A factory audit can verify the lab accreditation and report scope before you release payment.

 Which SASO regulations apply to electronics